Multiplicity one theorems for Fourier-Jacobi models: Introduction

 \vsp

 In order to prove our main results uniformly, we introduce the following notation.
-By a commutative involutive algebra, we mean a finite product of finite field extensions of $\rk$, equipped with a $\rk$-algebra involution on it.
+By a commutative involutive algebra (over $\rk$), we mean a finite product of finite field extensions of $\rk$, equipped with a $\rk$-algebra involution on it.
 Let $(A,\tau)$ be a commutative involutive algebra.
-Let $E$ be an $A$-module which is finite-dimensional as a $\rk$-vector space.
+Let $E$ be a finitely generated $A$-module.
 For $\epsilon=\pm 1$, recall that a $\rk$-bilinear map

 is called an $\epsilon$-Hermitian form if it satisfies